btcme/satoshisbuda/README.md

 ## step2:

-open `satoshisbuda.html' on brower, set (x,y) position and upload a tiny picture;
+Clone this repo and open `satoshisbuda.html` on brower, set (x,y) position and upload a tiny picture;

 then you'll get lightning pay request just like: